 My students love memory games.
 Maybe it is because I have such a bad memory I never win!

 I made this game for a student who is learning the notes on the staff around middle C. You might notice the illustrations are the same I’ve used in a lot of beginning activities.
-[A few years ago I wrote a set of short songs for each of these animals and the links are at the end of this post.]
+[A few years ago I wrote a set of short songs for each of these animals.
+Click here to find them.]

 - The object of the game is to match the alphabet letter to the correct note on the staff.

 - Open the PDF in the latest version of Adobe Reader.